crimsonclyde/crimsonclyde.github.io/_posts/2023-11-11-unraid-anubis-nas.md

 ## Docker (Container)

-I rely heavily on containerization, and the build in system with "apps" on unraid is nearly perfect for a homelab setup, just in case I can fire up a Portainer container if I need more control, but for most of the time the build-in system is superb.
+I rely heavily on containerization, and the built-in "apps" system on Unraid is nearly perfect for a homelab setup.
+Just in case I need more control, I can fire up a Portainer container, but most of the time, the built-in system is superb.

-I do not want to annoy you with details, if you have questions what services I run, please get in touch with me.
-I can explain it further, but it would be to much for this post.
-Quick and dirty?
-Agree?
+I don't want to overload you with details, but if you have questions about the services I run, feel free to get in touch.
+I can explain more, but that would be too much for this post.
+Here's a quick rundown:

-- Adminer
-Used as PHPMySQL Admin replacement, more lightweight.
-A My/MariaDB database frontend.
+- **Adminer:** Used as a PHPMyAdmin replacement, it's more lightweight.
+Essentially, it's a My/MariaDB database frontend.
-- Authelia
-To protect my pages with an additional layer of security.
+- **Authelia:** Adds an additional layer of security to my pages.
-- Code-Server
-Yes vscode in your browser and access to my docker containers, which makes it super convinient to change stuff on the persistant drives.
+- **Code-Server:** Yes, it's Visual Studio Code in your browser, with access to my Docker containers, making it super convenient to change things on the persistent drives.
-- Duplicati
-Additional layer of protection for the most important data on the machine.
-A backup system basically.
+- **Duplicati:** An additional layer of protection for the most important data on the machine; basically a backup system.
-- Gitea
-As GitLab replacement.
-GitLab is far to bloated for my personal use.
-And gitea fits right in.
+- **Gitea:** Used as a GitLab replacement.
+GitLab is far too bloated for my personal use, whereas Gitea fits perfectly.
-- glances
-System monitoring which can be used via API on other systems.
-Pretty neat.
-But mostly stopped, consumes a lot of CPU time.
-Apart from that - great tool
+- **Glances:** For system monitoring, usable via API on other systems.
+Quite neat, though I mostly keep it stopped as it consumes a lot of CPU.
+Apart from that, it's a great tool.
-- Grafana/InfluxDB/Telegraf
-Classical TIG stack which I hosted formally on Hetzner, but 60€/month for just a TIG stack which I cannot use right now is a lot.
-Therefore I try now to replicate this in my homelab.
+- **Grafana/InfluxDB/Telegraf:** A classic TIG stack which I formerly hosted on Hetzner.
+However, paying 60€/month just for a TIG stack I'm not currently using is a lot, so I'm trying to replicate this in my homelab.
-- hetzner-ddns
-Updates Hetzner DNS via API.
-A classical dynamic DNS setup.
-I am now able to use a subdomain and letsencrypt to secure services with a TLS certificate.
+- **Hetzner-ddns:** Updates Hetzner DNS via API for a classic dynamic DNS setup.
+Now, I can use a subdomain and Let's Encrypt to secure services with a TLS certificate.
-- HomeAssistant
-The new guy in the block, I replaced OpenHab3 with HomeAssistant for all IoT stuff.
-I just wanted to give it a test and I would never look back to OpenHab3, which I used for 5 years+.
+- **HomeAssistant:** The new addition, replacing OpenHab3 for all IoT stuff.
+I gave it a test run and would never go back to OpenHab3, which I used for over 5 years.
 It's that good!
-- homepage
-A dashboard for my services. which can display additional information.
-Tried others, this one is ok.
-Homarr was ok, but more focuses on the .arr systems.
+- **Homepage:** A dashboard for my services, displaying additional information.
+I've tried others; this one is okay.
+Homarr was good but more focused on the .arr systems.
-- Jellyfin
-Our media vault.
-I really like to have a similar looking thing like Prime Video or Netflix at home.
-Takes time to update your data, but it's worth doing it.
+- **Jellyfin:** Our media vault.
+I enjoy having a home setup similar to Prime Video or Netflix.
+Updating data takes time, but it's worth it.
-- mariadb
-Well, you need some database system in the end, I have some old blogs around, which I want to spool up again, if I ever find the time again for them.
+- **MariaDB:** A necessary database system.
+I have some old blogs I want to revive when I find the time.
-- minecraft
-Yes I moved my minecraft server from Hetzner to my local system.
-I am the only one playing - it's not a public server.
+- **Minecraft:** I moved my Minecraft server from Hetzner to my local system.
+It's not a public server; I'm the only player.
-- Mosquitto
-MQTT broker a lightweight, publish and subscribe, m2m (machine2machine) protocol for message queue/message queuing service.
-Used mostly for IoT projects.
+- **Mosquitto MQTT Broker:** A lightweight publish-subscribe, machine-to-machine protocol for messaging.
+Mainly used for IoT projects.
-- netdata
-A beast of a surviliance system for you homelab.
-So much data, with filters and a nice GUI.
-Seriously just have it, you can fire it up if you need it - but this collector holds a hell of a ton more than glances.
-Again CPU times will go up.
-Live monitoring is always CPU intensive.
-- NGINX Proxy Manager (NPM)
+- **Netdata:** A powerful surveillance system for your homelab.
+It offers extensive data, filters, and a nice GUI.
+Live monitoring is CPU intensive, but the data collected is significantly more than what Glances offers.
-Reverse Proxy for more security on my projects which might be exposed to the public internet.
-Together with authelia quite handy.
-NPM takes care of all the certificates via Let'S Encrypt and if you'd figured out how to set it up - it's pure bliss.
+- **NGINX Proxy Manager (NPM):** A reverse proxy for added security on my projects exposed to the public internet.
+Paired with Authelia, it's quite handy.
+NPM manages all certificates via Let's Encrypt and is a bliss once set up.
-- Node-Red
-Javascript in a GUI.
-NOCode.
-If you need some data from somewhere, or create an automation for you home - this!
-Nothing else!
+- **Node-Red:** JavaScript in a GUI.
+If you need data from somewhere or want to create home automations, this is the tool to use.
-- Pi-Hole
-Well of course we block adds and everything which might just eats up our bandwith for this idiotic industry.
-- Portainer
+- **Pi-Hole:** Of course, we block ads and anything that consumes bandwidth unnecessarily.
-Managing Docker/DockerCompose in a GUI.
-Not much need anymore for it, but I used it for years and still in my work.
+- **Portainer:** Manages Docker/DockerCompose in a GUI.
+I've used it for years and still do in my work.
-- TinyMediaManager
-Tagging you media files made easy.
-This program was the reason to try Jellyfin and I would never miss it.
+- **TinyMediaManager:** Makes tagging media files easy.
+This program was the reason I tried Jellyfin, and I wouldn't want to be without it.

 ## Virtualization